CloudLabsAI-Azure/AIW-Windows-Virtual-Desktop/06-Setup-FsLogix.md

-A. In this task we will install and configure FsLogix in the **WVD-HP01-SH-0** session host using a power shell script.
+In this task we will install and configure FsLogix in the **WVD-HP01-SH-0** session host using a power shell script.

 1. In your Azure portal search for *Virtual* in the search bar and click on **Virtual Machine** from the suggestions.